V1EngineeringInc/MarlinBuilder/README.md

 However, if you are feeling adventurous and want to build your own release, check out the development docs.

-__CAUTION__: this is highly unsupported and may result in unexpected behavoir.
+__CAUTION__: this is highly unsupported and may result in unexpected behavior.
 Continue at your own risk :)

  - [Development README](src/docs/README.md)